Annotations and Special Text using Java

 Use TextFragmentAbsorber when you need both the extracted text and the superscript or subscript flags on each fragment.

-1. Open the source PDF Document.
+1. Open the source PDF in a Document instance.

-2. Create a TextFragmentAbsorber.
+2. Create a TextFragmentAbsorber for fragment-level text analysis.

 5. Write the extracted details to the output file.